YukiAtsusaka/logical/README.md

 <br/>

-### (2) Visualize the Percentage of Minority Voters Sufficient to Elect Minority Candidates with A Pre-Specified Probability
+## 3. Finding Sufficient Percentage of Minority Voters and Sweet Spot

 Users can pre-specified a threshold as a probability of minority electoal success under given district plans.
 For example, one may be interested what percentage of minority voters is sufficient to yield 80% or higher chance of having a minority officeholder under two different plans (from the above examples).
 Under this option, a probability (from 0 to 1) must be input for the optional argument "threshold" as follows: